Covid-19 (Coronavirus) update

 - Waste education resources

-Council is offering a free recycling service to all schools within the Cairns region.The allocation of recycling bins has been based on the number of students per school, serviced during the school terms.
-If your school does not have recycling, please contact Customer Service on 1300 69 22 47 or email the waste services team: firstname.lastname@example.org
+Council offers free recycling service to all schools within the Cairns region.The allocation of recycling bins is been based on the number of students per school, serviced during the school terms.
+If your school does not have recycling, please contact Customer Service on 1300 69 22 47 or email the waste services team: email@example.com

 Have you ever wondered what happens to waste and recycling in Cairns?